doruktopcu/RREM-Real-time-Road-Elements-Monitor/README.md

 *   **Model Variants**: The system supports `yolo11n` (nano) for edge devices and `yolo11m` (medium) for higher accuracy.
 *   **Classes**: The model is trained on a custom **Unified Schema** of 20 classes (detailed in Section 4).

-### 3.2 Multi-Stage Tracking
-Raw detections are unstable.
-RREM implements a multi-stage tracking approach:
-1.  **ByteTrack**: An efficient association method that tracks objects across frames, handling occlusions and associating low-confidence detections.
-2.  **SimpleTracker (Custom)**: A backup IOU-based greedy matcher implemented in `utils.py` to handle edge cases or specific hazard tracking without heavy overhead.

-### 3.3 Hazard Assessment Logic (The "Brain")
+### 3.2 Hazard Assessment Logic (The "Brain")
 The core innovation of RREM lies in its `HazardAnalyzer` and `HazardStabilizer` modules (located in `utils.py`).
 Instead of alerting on every detection, the system applies rigorous filters:

 #### A. Spatial Zoning (Danger Zones)
-The field of view is logically divided into three primary zones defined by polygon geometry:
-*   **Green Zone (Far)**: Top-central region.
-Objects here trigger "Awareness" logs but no audio alerts.
-*   **Yellow Zone (Medium)**: Middle band.
-Objects here trigger "Caution" warnings.
+A raw 2D bounding box detection is insufficient for generating meaningful safety warnings.
+A system that alerts the driver to every detected object would quickly lead to "alert fatigue."
+RREM introduces a "Hazard Analyzer" module that projects a 3D spatial logic onto the 2D image plane.
+The camera's field of view is segmented into three static, polygon-based zones:
+*   **Green Zone (Far Field)**: Objects detected in the peripheral or distant field are tracked for situational awareness but do not trigger audio alerts, reducing driver distraction.
+*   **Yellow Zone (Mid Field)**: This represents the caution area.
+Detections entering this zone initiate visual "Caution" warnings, preparing the driver for potential action.
-*   **Red Zone (Close)**: Bottom-central region immediately in front of the ego-vehicle.
-Objects here trigger "CRITICAL BRAKE" alerts.
+*   **Red Zone (Near Field)**: This is the critical braking area immediately in front of the ego-vehicle.
+Any hazard entering this zone triggers an immediate, high-priority "CRITICAL BRAKE" audio-visual alert.

-Side zones (Left/Right) are monitored to detect cutting-in vehicles ("Side Traffic").

 #### B. Temporal Stabilization
-To prevent flickering alerts (false positives from single-frame glitches), the `HazardStabilizer` requires a hazard to be present for a minimum buffer of frames (default: 5) before validating it.
-It creates a `BoxShim` object to maintain persistence across the pipeline.
+To mitigate false positives caused by camera sensor noise, motion blur, or single-frame detection glitches, we implement a specific \textit{Hazard Stabilizer}.
+This module employs a temporal buffer of length $N$ (default $N=5$ frames).
+An object is not classified as a confirmed hazard until it persists within a danger zone for $N$ consecutive frames.
+This logic acts as a low-pass filter for the detection stream, significantly reducing flickering alerts without compromising reaction time for sustained, genuine threats.

 #### C. Distance Estimation
 A pinhole camera model is approximately applied in the `DistanceMonitor`.